-This kind of breakdown might be useful as a way for a business to break down the population for a marketing campaign, targeting specific age groups, and developing separate strategies for each.
+This kind of breakdown might help a business break down the population for a marketing campaign, target specific age groups, and develop separate strategies for each.

 An essential quality of MECE breakdowns is that they are generally not unique.
 There will typically be multiple ways to divide a set of entities in a MECE way.
 Thus, for the UK population, we could also make MECE segmentations by gender, income bracket, level of education, etc.

 Segmenting the same population in different ways can be an excellent method to practice and understand the MECE definition.

 Barbara Minto insists that MECE should be pronounced to rhyme with “niece,” It has been clear that she feels that she should be allowed to determine how it is pronounced since she invented the term.

 Unfortunately for Minto, though, things are not quite how she would like them to be.

 Unfortunately for Minto, her pronunciation is notable precisely because she favored saying MECE did not catch on.

 Instead, the standard way of pronouncing MECE is currently “Me See.”